LukeTL/TP-AAISIG-AWS-Cloud-Computing-Workshop-with-Terraform/README.md

 ## Workshop Content & Codes

 All the material taught during the workshop can be found in this GitHub Repository
-- 'Startup and Closeup Guides' folder: The workshop's intial setup and final closing intructions can be found here
+- `Startup and Closeup Guides` folder: The workshop's intial setup and final closing intructions can be found here
-- 'Terraform Projects' folder: The 2 individual projects, Project A & Project B, can be found inside
+- `Terraform Projects` folder: The 2 individual projects, Project A & Project B, can be found inside
-- 'Workshop Content Slides' folder: The introdution slides and educational material shown during the workshop is located here
+- `Workshop Content Slides` folder: The introdution slides and educational material shown during the workshop is located here